ArslanAli07/react-course/README.md

 The backend will run on `http://localhost:8080`

-2. Start the frontend development server (in another terminal):
+#### Terminal 2 - Frontend Development Server:

 ```bash
 npm run dev
 ```

-The app will be available at `http://localhost:5173`
+The app will be available at `http://localhost:5173` (or another port if 5173 is in use)

+> **Note**: Both servers must be running at the same time.
+The frontend fetches data from the backend API on port 8080.

 ## 📝 Available Scripts